-I’ve been a full-time travelling solo female digital nomad for almost nine months now, so I’ve got some experience under my belt to help me share the best tips, tricks and travel essentials.
+I travelled full-time for nine months before the pandemic hit, so I’ve got some experience under my belt to help me share the best tips, tricks and travel essentials.
 Read on for the tech gear that should be in any digital nomad backpack!

 Digital nomad essentials

 A pretty obvious one to start with!
 The vast majority of online jobs require computer access, and a small phone screen just won’t do for the average digital nomad.
 The difficulty is finding a laptop that’s powerful enough to handle the tasks you need to complete while also being portable.

 Your ideal laptop is going to totally depend on the type of work you do, because a data entry role’s tech requirements will differ significantly to a video editor.
 I personally love the HP Spectre x360 range, they offer 2-in-1 laptops from ultra-lightweight options through to powerful yet stylish bigger screen laptops.